Skip to content

 Medical Director Compensation

 The average Medical Director Stipend for a 15-bed rehab unit varies from facility to facility.
-It depends on the individual facility and what their needs and expectations are.
-The exact amount the Director receives is based on an hourly pre-determined fee for administrative costs only.
+It depends on the individual facility and its specific needs and expectations.
+The exact amount the Director receives is based on a predetermined hourly fee for administrative costs only.
 The contract usually stipulates a mandatory 20 hours per week of administrative time.
 The facility typically generates a form for the Medical Director to use to document their time.
 The average hourly rate is from $100 to $150 per hour.

 (Contributed by Elizabeth Lee, PRS, Former President)